gbif/ssg-biodiversityinformatics/content/03-GBIO-framework/01-Overview/en.md

 ---
-title: GBIO Framework
+title: Overview
 description: Delegates to the second Global Biodiversity Informatics Conference (GBIC2) called for a global alliance for biodiversity knowledge to align efforts to deliver current, accurate and comprehensive data, information and knowledge on the world's biodiversity.
 image: /images/art.png

 ---
-GBIO Framework
+Overview of the GBIO Framework
 ===================

 As the primary output of of the first GBIC event, the GBIO Framework can help align efforts of all stakeholders to enable integrated understanding of biodiversity.